Phase 2

 • Forests and Finance assesses the financing of 300 companies in forest-risk commodity supply chains, and evaluates the policies of financial institutions involved.
 This can be used to understand how any financial institutions in your portfolios are linked to deforestation risk, as well as to evaluate their performance on these issues.

-• Global Canopy’s Forest 500 project identifies the 350 companies and 150 financial institutions with the greatest exposure to tropical deforestation risk through their production, processing, procurement, and financing of the six highest-risk forest commodities.
+• Global Canopy’s Forest 500 and Forest 500 – Finance projects identifies the 500 companies and 150 financial institutions with the greatest exposure to tropical deforestation risk through their production, processing, procurement, and financing of the nine highest-risk forest commodities.
 The open source dataset also includes data on volumes of commodities used, as well as a total score for each company and financial institution reflecting their performance on deforestation and associated human rights abuses.
+This is also available via Forest IQ.

 • Global Forest Watch Pro uses geospatial data to monitor companies and banks in forest-risk commodity supply chains and can be used to assess the performance of high-risk upstream holdings on the implementation of their commitments on deforestation.